-Spring is proving to be a bit of a slow starter this year in Penticton, British Columbia.
-For a place so synonymous with sunshine, things to do on rainy days aren’t always obvious.
-Here are a couple of my favourite things to do in Penticton when the ground is wet and the sun hiding away.
+For a place so synonymous with sunshine, things to do on rainy days in Penticton aren’t always obvious.
+Here are a couple of my favourite things to do in the beautiful southern Okanagan town of Penticton when the ground is wet and the sun hiding away.
 The thing to remember about Penticton is that it never stays wet for long!

 See a movie or theatre show